 - Putting in place a framework to encourage progressive rehabilitation in mining areas as soon as the disturbed area is no longer needed for mining.
 This would reduce future closure liabilities and reverse or minimizes future environmental, economic and social impacts.

-Encourage the development of financial assurance mechanisms for mine closure by ensuring that financial assurance for closure and post‐closure expenses is present and adequate to the task and by adopting legislation, regulations and guidelines for financial assurance.
+- Ensuring that financial assurance for closure and post-closure expenses is present and adequate to the task and by adopting legislation, regulations and guidelines for financial assurance.
 These would: